Ideal-specific elimination orders form a star-shaped region: Notation

-Not all weight vectors $\omega$ induce a proper monomial order but using some monomial as an additional tie-breaker does yield an order: \begin{defn} Given an ideal $\I\subseteq\K[Y]$, a monomial order $\prec$, and some weight-vector $\omega$ the monomial order $(\omega|\prec)$ is defined as follows:
+Not all weight vectors $\omega$ induce a proper monomial order.
+But using some monomial order as an additional tie-breaker does yield an order: \begin{defn} Given an ideal $\I\subseteq\K[Y]$, a monomial order $\prec$, and some weight vector $\omega$ the monomial order $(\omega|\prec)$ is defined as follows:

 Let $\prec':=(\omega|\prec)$, then